 The impact of a predator(s) on populations of prey is manifold.
 They tend to “weed-out” the sick, weak, and feeble.
 This changes the genetic makeup of the survivor prey.
-As well the smartest prey reproduce and thus carry on those beneficial habits.
+Additionally, the smartest prey reproduce and thus carry on those beneficial habits.

 The impact of a predator on an ecosystem is huge.
-They keep the number of prey down to a reasonable size and when paired with another predator in terms of impact they contribute even deeper such as controlling the size of game that they both hunt.
+They keep the number of prey down to a reasonable size, and when paired with another predator in terms of impact, they contribute in even deeper ways such as controlling the size of game that they both hunt.